An Official Website of the Commonwealth of Kentucky

 The members of the Commission are required by law to meet in Frankfort, quarterly, or as often as may be necessary for the transaction of business.
 These meetings are announced on the department’s website under the Quick Links on the left-hand side of the page.
-At its January 2020 meeting, the Commission announced a new meeting format that will make meetings more efficient, reduce costs and increase opportunities for public input.
+At its January 2020 meeting, the Commission announced a new meeting format to make meetings more efficient, reduce costs and increase opportunities for public input.

 No later than 30 days before the expiration of a Commission member’s term on Dec.
 31, the Commissioner shall select the time and place for a public meeting in that Commission district to select up to 5 nominees to submit to the Governor.
 The location of this meeting is within the district of the member whose term will be expiring.